Moist, spiced cake with rolled layers of cream cheese icing - pumpkin roll cake is a must try recipe for your Thanksgiving season!

 TO MAKE THE CAKE

-- Cool for 5 minutes in the pan.
-Turn out on towel sprinkled generously with powdered sugar on it.
+- Cool the cake for 5 minute in the pan.
+After 5 minutes, flip the cake onto a clean kitchen towel sprinkled generously with powdered sugar on it.

-- Roll cake in towel, jelly roll style.
+- Roll the cake in the towel, jelly roll style.
 Let cool completely.

-- To make icing, beat cream cheese, powdered sugar and vanilla.
-Unroll cake and spread onto inside of cake.
-Reroll cake without towel.
+- To make icing, beat softened cream cheese, powdered sugar and vanilla until smooth.
+Unroll the cake cake and spread the cream cheese mixture across the entire cake.
+Reroll the cake without towel and place on a serving dish.

 Notes